inkVerb/VIP/201/Lesson-04.md

 ls -l
 ```

-*Note it is green, but "x" only appears 2 times: `-rwxrwxr--`, so only the owner can execute the file*
+*Note it is green, but "x" only appears 2 times: `-rwxr-xr--`, so only the owner can execute the file*

 *These are "permissions" (`-rw-rw-r--`, `-rwxrwxr--`, `-rwxrwxr-x`, etc )*